owncloud-archive/documentation/admin_manual/installation/system_requirements.rst

     For the future release of ownCloud 10.1, a minimum php version of 7.1 is needed.
     If you use Ubuntu 16.04:

-    - PHP 7.1 or 7.2 is only available via ppa.
+    - PHP 7.1 and 7.2 are only available via ppa.
 To add a ppa to your system, use this command: ``sudo add-apt-repository ppa:user/ppa-name``.

 .. note::